kvnrodas/Converter/README.md

 Overall, this project taught me how to handle user input, make API calls in Java, and work with different libraries.
 It also helped me understand error handling and presenting data in a user-friendly way.
 Even though it’s a basic project, I gained experience in connecting to APIs, processing data, and building an interactive UI."

-# Currency and Temperature Converter

-This Java project provides two converters: one for currency and another for temperature.

 ## Features

 - **Currency Converter:** Convert currency values between various international currencies using the [ExchangeRate-API](https://www.exchangerate-api.com/).